CPR delivered: ‘I left a pizza boy and came back a pizza man’

 Most of you reading this story are from elsewhere in the country or world, so we want to offer you a couple of other cool stories from our neck of the woods.

 • In May 2015, a valedictorian in a small town came out as gay in her graduation speech and got a standing ovation.
 (With video)

 • Here’s the original story on Shooters Grill in Rifle — yes, a town called Rifle — where the servers carry loaded guns.

-• This month, a town trustee in Carbondale, about 30 miles from Aspen, talked about becoming homeless, highlighting a resort-region housing crisis.
+• Last year, a town trustee in Carbondale, about 30 miles from Aspen, talked about becoming homeless, highlighting a resort-region housing crisis.

 UPDATE: Pizza Man Anson Lemmer talks about being grateful for the worldwide support.
 By the way, his tip was $25.

 Anson Lemmer had no way of knowing that on his last delivery order of the night of June 15 for Uncle Pizza in Glenwood, he would perform CPR and help with a potentially life-saving rescue.

 Lemmer, 19, of Denver is staying in Glenwood with his parents to work over the summer.
 Only two days after starting with Uncle Pizza, this incident occurred.

 "This was my very last order of the night.
 I expected to just run right out there and back," Lemmer said.